apexskier/PhotoManagement/README.md

 them by their location and holiday.

 Holidays are found using the `known_events.py` module.
-Supports holidays that fall on specific days (e.g. 14th of February, or nth &gt;day&lt; of <month> (e.g. 3rd Thursday of November).
+Supports holidays that fall on specific days (e.g. 14th of February, or nth &lt;day&gt; of &lt;month&gt; (e.g. 3rd Thursday of November).
 Also supports specified birthdays, and Easter.

 Example dir structure after running...